plasmatech8/svelte-practice/09_sveltekit_crash_course_james_2021_06/README.md

 SvelteKit uses path based routing, and each .svelte file is a page.

 Use `<svelte:head>` tag to add header information (i.e. titles, meta)

+Anchor tags are automatically set to client-side routing.

+## 03. Routing and Layouts

+The router will match the closest route in alphabetical order. (i.e. first try `foo.svelte`, then `[slug].svelte`)

+A 404 route can be done by creating a `__errors.svelte` file.

+A layout can be created using a `__layout.svelte` file.